revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Marzipan Typhoon
 Murmur d'Odour

-Virtelle working to ensure SBO
+Virtelle working to ensure SBO have a leash on them.
+[[Regilius Ponta]] still in charge, should the eyelaines support them to try and break the wider